 To assess the attractiveness of a job in Bucharest one must take into account the cost of living in a Romanian city.
-We have started an article on this topic, where we detail the rental prices, the food price, the utilities
+We have started an article on this topic, where we detail the rental prices, the food price and the utilities costs.

 Jobs in Bucharest compared with jobs in other Romanian cities

 Undoubtedly Bucharest is the place to be.
 It offers more jobs and higher salaries.
 It is true that the cost of living is higher than in other Romanian cities.